cambridge-cares/TheWorldAvatar/Agents/BMSUpdateAgent/README.md

 - `sparql.username` the username to access the SPARQL endpoint
 - `sparql.password` the password to access the SPARQL endpoint

-More information can be found in the example property file `writeClient.properties` in the `config` folder.
+More information can be found in the example property file `updateTriplesClient.properties` in the `config` folder.

 ### 2.3.2.
 Execution
 The agent accepts a POST request path `/updateTriples`.
 These are the commands that can be utilised: